 **Some furniture for this room was pieced together from sets from other rooms, and will be reflected in those posts.

-Do you like my remodel so far?
+Do you like my dollhouse laundry room and bathroom remodel?
 Be sure to subscribe to get more updates on the dollhouse renovations.
 In the meantime, follow my other vintage dollhouse makeover posts here: